Kernel Density Estimation- Computation, Applications, and More

 2. Kernel

-The kernel is the manner in wherein you focus your argumentative scales.
+Kernel is the manner wherein you focus your argumentative scales on.
 The default value can be set to zero.
-It can be a scalar or a vector kernel for you to estimate data variances, and their densities and then deduce the accuracy of data computation.
+It can be a scalar or a vector kernel for you to estimate data variances, their densities and then deduce accuracy of data computation.

 3. Bandwidth